scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 2. `title` property from the `sidebar.yml` property
 3. filename

-Note that if you skip `index` file in your tree structure of you don't specify the `title` in the frontmatter, there will be given generic name `index`.
+Note that if you skip the `index` file in your tree structure or you don't specify the `title` in the frontmatter, there will be given a generic name `index`.
 The same applies when using `sidebar.yml` but not specifying `title` nor `index`, just a subsection.
-Again, generic `index` name will appear.
+Again, a generic `index` name will appear.

 ## Static resources

 You can attach static resources (pdf, images) to your documentation by using two dedicated directories:
 `resources` and `images`.
-When you upload your assests under any of these directories you can reference them in markdown as if they were relatively at the same level.
+When you upload your assets under any of these directories you can reference them in markdown as if they were relatively at the same level.

 For example, consider the following situation: